ShahMkarimi/animation-ball/README.md

 # animation-ball
-for top navigation; a ball that move beautifully it is made for top navigation-bar ball with great animation and move made by css
+for top navigation;
+a ball that move beautifully
+it is made for top navigation-bar ball with great animation and movement made by css
  .........................